adil-hussain-84/android-runtime-permission-experiments/app1/README.md

 ## Introduction

 This Android application demonstrates how to request location permissions from users at runtime.
-However, more importantly, it demonstrates a gaping hole in the Android "request permission at runtime" APIs.
+More importantly, it demonstrates a gaping hole in the Android "request permission at runtime" APIs.
 That is, it is impossible to distinguish between the following two cases:

 1. The user has never denied the permission request.